BrandonTang89/AutoCite/README.md

 - Author sometimes not found by programme
 - Website title is found through URL if it is not listed in the page title
 - I may have a bad understanding of how the citation should be formatted
-- The CLI version only supports Chicago formatting style
 - Some citations are just generally wonky
 - Some webpages are encoded and won't work with AutoCite